Article Translations: (Spanish)

-- The doctor will remove the unhealthy portion of the colon and then perform a procedure called an ostomy.
-In an ostomy, the doctor creates a small hole, or stoma, in the child's abdomen and attaches the upper, healthy portion of the colon to the hole.
+- The doctor will remove the unhealthy section of the colon.
+Then, in a procedure called an ostomy, the doctor creates a small hole, or stoma, in the child's abdomen and attaches the upper, healthy section of the colon to the hole.

 The two types of ostomy are: